Wiki · Individual Player · Last reviewed June 25, 2026

 Grok is also deeply tied to X. X's help documentation describes Grok as an AI assistant available inside X, powered by xAI models, with access to public X posts and web search when it decides those sources are relevant.
 X states that public X data and Grok interactions may be shared with xAI for training and improvement, with user controls for opting out of certain training and personalization uses.

 This makes Grok important beyond ordinary chatbot competition.
-It is an AI system embedded inside a mass social platform, drawing on social data, public posts, personalization, subscriptions, and real-time cultural conflict.
+It is an AI system embedded inside a mass social platform, drawing on public posts, personalization, subscriptions, and real-time cultural conflict. xAI's model cards and frontier AI framework provide useful safety documentation, but they do not by themselves settle whether the deployed platform-product stack is trustworthy in practice.

 Tesla AI and Robotics